itz-cloud/ai_analyzis/README.md

 ## Notes
 - Ensure all five backend services and Ollama AI are running properly before testing.
+- Before starting the backend services, manually create two folders inside the project directory:

+mkdir uploads
+mkdir reports

+Ensure all backend services are running before using the web interface.

+The AI model runs locally and does not require an internet connection once installed.
 - If you encounter any issues, check that your virtual environment is activated and all dependencies are installed correctly.

 Enjoy using the AI Analysis Tool!